pragma-/pbot/doc/Factoids.md

     <pragma-> !mock derpy3
        <PBot> gIrLs ArE dUmB!

+#### Formatting and editing lengthy Code Factoids

+The poll Code Factoid examples got pretty long, didn't they?
+It can be quite difficult read them with the [`factshow`](#factshow) command.

+Fortunately, the [`factadd`](#factadd) command accepts a `-url` option that allows you to set PBot factoid contents from an external Web-based text paste site.
+This allows you to use your local text editor to craft Code Factoids that contain line-breaks and indentation.
+You may combine this with the `-f` option to force overwriting an existing Code Factoid with your latest modifications.

 ## Special variables
 You can use the following variables in a factoid or, in some cases, as an argument to one.